Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Formulating Reinforcement Learning

 \item The transition probability distribution $T_\mathcal{S}(\pi',\pi | v,c) = p(\pi'\,\mid\, \pi, (w|v,c) )$ over the state transitions $\pi\to\pi'$ describes the transition probability of starting at state $\pi$, selecting action $(v,c)$, and observing some distribution on observed waveforms $w|v,c$ to define $\pi'$.

-Note that phenotype distribution $\phi$ is co-determined by stochastic $w$ and action-specified $(v,c)$. \textit{Actions (changing modes or other external details of care and vent settings) change constraints of the patient-ventilator behavior, but do not fully determine it.}
+Note that strategies (\textit{i.e.}, windowed breath type distribution) $\phi$ is co-determined by stochastic $w$ and action-specified $(v,c)$. \textit{Actions (changing modes or other external details of care and vent settings) change constraints of the patient-ventilator behavior, but do not fully determine it.}

-\item The \textit{reward/cost function} $R(\pi, (v, c), \pi')$ is the generalized phenotype comparison function $\gpayoff(\pi,\pi')$ described in \S\ref{joining_contexts}.
+\item The \textit{reward/cost function} $R(\pi, (v, c), \pi')$ is the generalized breath type comparison function $\mathfrak{u}(\pi,\pi')$ described in \S\ref{joining_contexts}.
 The reward function may also be defined from the EGT payoff function when actions do not alter context.
-Note that the actions hope to maximize reward/minimize cost of the stochastic dynamics (\textit{i.e.}, the probability distribution of phenotypes).
+Note that the actions hope to maximize reward/minimize cost of the stochastic dynamics (\textit{i.e.}, the probability distribution of breath type).

 \item The function $\varpi: \mathcal{S} \to \mathcal{A}$ is a \textit{policy} determining how actions should be taken based on system state. \end{enumerate}

 These terms/definitions formulate the trajectory value function $V$ under policy $\varpi$ as